scientificcomputing/seminar-23-11-2023/docs/repo.md

     - Git does not work well with binary files
 - Instead you should store large files in a data repository
     - Use Google Drive / Dropbox / Other while developing
-    - Publish Data on Zenodo when ready
+    - Publish Data on Zenodo when ready (Zenodo and GitHub integrates well)

 ---